Reycecar/CryptoToolkit/README.md

 # CryptoToolkit
-Tooling that I have created to help solve cryptograpic equations Explanations below
+Explanations for each program below
 ## ex_gcd.py
 ### Extended Euclidean Algorithm Calculator
 Takes in two arguments (a and b) and computes the following: